carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ### Step 10: Draw pangenome plots

 PPanGGOLiN provides multiple outputs to describe a pangenome.
-In this section the different outputs will be described.
+Let's create all of the plots and then we will move them to our local machines to view them.

-### U-shaped plot
+* **U-shaped plot**

 The U-shaped plot represents the number of gene families (y axis) per number of organisms (x axis).
 It is an `.html` file that can be opened with any browser and with which you can interact, zoom, move around, mouseover to see numbers in more detail, and you can save what you are seeing as a `.png` image file.

 ~~~
 $ ppanggolin draw --pangenome pangenome.h5 --ucurve --output draw_ucurve